kubernetes/community/contributors/devel/owners.md

 ### Step One: A PR is submitted

-After a PR is submitted, the automated kubernetes PR robot will append a message to the PR indicating the owners that are required for the PR to be submitted.
+After a PR is submitted, the automated Kubernetes PR robot will append a message to the PR indicating the owners that are required for the PR to be submitted.

 Subsequently, a user can also request the approval message from the robot by writing: